Niall47/piTank/README.md

 curl -sL https://deb.nodesource.com/setup_10.x | sudo bash -
 sudo apt install nodejs
 npm install
-sudo node pwm_diff_steer.js
+sudo node piTank.js

 ## Control

-Open index.html on any device on the same network
+Open index.html on any device you want
-If it can't auto connect you can specify any ip using port 8081
+If it cant connect to the tank on localhost you can enter your own IP By default it runs on port 8081